 If you’re a foodie who loves to taste and tour, an undercover chef in your kitchen every night or just a hungry guy then you can’t miss these top 5 Italian food Markets in Rome!
 Read on.

-1. The new Testaccio Market (near Trastevere neighborhood)
+1. The New Testaccio Market (near Trastevere neighborhood)

 The Testaccio food market is located in a unique area of contemporary street art, and ancient Roman granaries.
-It has become a social space which is shared by vendors and clients alike for the benefit and enrichment of the community as a whole.
+It has become a social space that is shared by vendors and clients alike for the benefit and enrichment of the community as a whole.

 You can find the younger crowd and locals on the weekends coming in for trendy Italian street food and workshops, while grandmothers can be spotted in the early mornings selecting the best artichokes.

-Meet suppliers who make it their mission to find the best products from all over the country such as donkey salame from Sicily or the perfect baccala mantecato from Veneto.
+Meet suppliers who make it their mission to find the best products from all over the country such as donkey Salame from Sicily or the perfect baccala mantecato from Veneto.

 Testaccio Market Rome Hours: Mon-Sat 7:00am-2:30pm.
 Sun closed.
 Via Beniamino Franklin 12.

 Contact us to arrange our private guide Marta to show you what to eat at the Testaccio Market!

 The bustling indoor Market Trionfale is known as Rome’s largest market with 273 stalls.
 It is undoubtedly the most famous Italian food market in Rome.
 If you’re looking for things to do on a hot day then this is a great place to go to escape the heat and grab everything you need to make an authentic Italian meal!

 Market Trionfale hours: Mon, Wed, Sat 7:00am-2:00pm.
 Tues, Thurs, Fri 7:00am-7:00pm.
 Closed on Sundays.
 Via Andrea Doria 3 (Via Tunisi).